Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Foundations

-Firstly, the need for attackers to buy or control Loki to run Service Nodes creates a feedback loop of increasing prices to run large portions of the network.
-That is, as the attacker buys or acquires more Loki and locks it, removing it from the circulating supply, the supply of Loki is decreased and the demand from the attacker must be sustained.
-This causes the price of any remaining Loki to increase, furthering the feedback loop of increasing prices.
-Secondly, the staking system binds an attacker to their stake, meaning if they are found to be performing active attacks, the underlying value of their stake can sharply decline as users lose trust in the network, or could be destroyed or locked by the network, in any case increasing the attackers sunken costs.
+Firstly, the need for attackers to buy or control Session Tokens to run Session Nodes creates a market feedback loop which increases the cost of acquiring sufficient tokens to run large portions of the network.
+That is, as the attacker buys or acquires more tokens and stakes them, removing them from the circulating supply, the supply of the Session Token is decreased while the demand from the attacker must be sustained.
+This causes the price of any remaining Session Tokens to increase, creating an increasing price feedback loop which correlates with the scale of the attack.

+Secondly, the staking system binds an attacker to their stake, meaning if they are found to be performing active attacks, the underlying value of their stake is likely to decline as users lose trust in the protocol, or could be slashed by the network, increasing the sunk cost for the attacker.

-The other main advantage of a staked blockchain network is that Service Nodes earn rewards for the work they do.
-Service Nodes are paid a portion of the block reward minted upon the creation of each new block.
-This system makes Session distinct from altruistic networks like Tor and I2P and instead provides an incentive linked directly with the performance of a Service Node.
-Honest node behaviour and the provision of a minimum standard of operation is ensured through a consensus-based testing suite.
-Misbehaving nodes face the threat of having their staked capital locked, while the previously-mentioned cryptocurrency rewards function as the positive incentive for nodes to behave honestly and provide at least the minimum standard of service to the network.
+The other advantage of a staked blockchain network is that Session Nodes earn rewards for the work they do, paid as Session Tokens from the Session Node Staking Reward Pool.
+This system makes Session distinct from altruistic networks like Tor and I2P and instead provides an incentive linked directly with the performance of a Session Node.
+Honest node behaviour and the provision of a minimum standard of operation is ensured through a consensus-based testing suite (see section \ref{sec:testing-suite}).
+Misbehaving nodes face the threat of having their staked capital locked, while the previously-mentioned rewards function as the positive incentive for nodes to behave honestly and provide at least the minimum standard of service to the network.